 Woody chicken breast is a condition affecting some the of chicken you purchase in stores.
 They tell us that this only affects 5-10% of the chickens sold to us.
 They tell us it’s a small percentage, but I’ve come across so many, I think the percentage is much higher than we are told.
 So, what exactly is woody chicken breast?
 It’s when your chicken breast tastes raw, rubbery, crunchy, or chewy.
 While it is edible, it certainly doesn’t taste like it.
 I usually throw it out because it tastes raw to me.

-This is a growing concern since fitness has been on the rise since The Biggest Loser made it’s debut.
+This is a growing concern as fitness has been on the rise since The Biggest Loser made its debut.
 Chicken breast is a low-fat protein that bodybuilders gobble up because, next to eggs and whey protein, it’s the number one protein source for building muscle.
-But, lately, the popular chicken breast has been tasting odd now and then.
+But lately, the popular chicken breast has been tasting odd now and then.
 Let’s investigate further.

 Is Woody Chicken Breast a Health Concern?

 The demand for chicken breast has grown.
 With more people eating chicken, poultry farming techniques have changed greatly.
 To keep up with the poultry trend, farming has resulted to making chickens abnormally larger and fatter.
 The poultry industry uses chemicals, such as synthetic hormones and antibiotics, to grow the chickens as large as possible in the shortest amount of time.
 This is to meet demands as well as to increase profits.
 This plump-chicken trend has led to a condition of the chicken you cook called, woody chicken breast.
 It’s the result of harden muscle fibers.